 Posts by Bates News

-Two groups of Edward Little High School student musicians will perform a concert at Bates at 7:30 p.m., May 13, in the Olin Arts Center Concert Hall.
+A group of Bates student composers and their professor will make an informal presentation of their work on Oct.
+27 at 7 p.m. in the Olin Arts Center Concert Hall.
 The public is invited to attend free of charge.